 “My stance on gun issues is not a secret, and I will not back down from those who want to strip our rights guaranteed us by the constitution,” he said.

 Also on his Facebook page, Spruell wrote of several accomplishments during his term as sheriff, including the establishment of a pretrial services program and a narcotics division under his command.
 He also touted minimal budget increases and enhanced transparency “like never before.”

-Despite the claims of success, Spruell's administration has also been beset with controversy.
-In 2013, his top commander was forced to resign over allegations of public corruption; his top drug enforcement officer was fired for writing false reports, and three inmates died while in custody at the Montezuma County jail, which he oversees.
+Despite the claims of success, Spruell’s administration has also been beset with controversy.
+In 2013, his top commander was forced to resign over allegations of public corruption; his drug recognition expert was fired for writing inaccurate reports, and three inmates died while in custody at the Montezuma County jail, which he oversees.